 - Experiment: A process or activity that leads to well-defined outcomes.
 Examples include flipping a coin, rolling a die, or conducting a survey.

 - Sample Space (S): The set of all possible outcomes of an experiment.
-For example, when flipping a coin, the sample space is {Heads, Tails}.
+As an example, when flipping a coin, the sample space is {Heads, Tails}.

 - Event (E): A subset of the sample space, representing a specific outcome or a set of outcomes.
-For instance, rolling an even number on a six-sided die is an event.
+To give you an idea, rolling an even number on a six-sided die is an event.

 - Probability of an Event (P(E)): The measure of the likelihood that the event E will occur.
 It is calculated as the number of favorable outcomes divided by the total number of possible outcomes in the sample space.